What degree or educational requirements are required to apply to RIT’s graduate programs?

 Graduate scholarships and assistantships are awarded to graduate students in most academic departments.
-Awards are based on academic excellence and English language ability.
+Awards are based on academic excellence.
 The amount of the award varies by student and department.
 Both undergrad and grad students may also apply to work part-time on campus once they arrive at RIT.
 Most students work 10-20 hours per week, and earn minimum wage.

 Is there a separate application form or procedure for applying for scholarships or assistantships?

-No, there are not any separate forms for applying for assistantships or scholarships.
-The graduate application form includes information related to scholarships and assistantships.
+No, there are no any separate forms for applying for assistantships or scholarships.

 What's the weather like?

-The weather in Rochester is varied.
-It is usually hot and humid from June through September, and cold and snowy from November through March.
-Other months are moderate in temperature.
+Rochester enjoys the beauty of the four seasons.
+It is usually warm and sunny from June through September, and snowy from November through March.
+Spring and fall are moderate in temperature.
 For more information on living in Rochester, visit http://www.visitrochester.com/.

 Is housing available?

-RIT offers extended housing facilities through apartments and the RIT Inn & Conference Center.
-Accommodation is available for approximately 6,400 students (including undergraduates).
-Visit RIT Housing website at http://finweb.rit.edu/housing/.
+Varied accommodation is available for approximately 6,400 students (including undergraduates).
+Visit the RIT Housing website.

 Am I guaranteed housing on campus?